manishsahani1234/Arpalink/README.md

-# Arpalink User Management System
+# Arpalink - Your Local Search Partner

 ## Overview
 The Arpalink User Management System is a Java-based application that allows users to manage their accounts, including adding new users and retrieving a list of all registered users.
 This application utilizes a MySQL database to store user information.